 How BAH Rates Are Calculated

-BAH data is based on rental prices, the cost of utilities, and the price of renter’s insurance.
+BAH data is based on rental prices and the cost of utilities.
+BAH Rate calculations formerly included the price of renter’s insurance.
+This was removed in 2015.
 Rental costs are collected on apartments, townhouses/duplexes, and single-family rental units of varying bedroom sizes.
 This information is then mashed into a complex formula that is designed to give service members housing based on their pay grade and dependent status.

 The process is a bit complicated and is repeated each year.
 Sometimes the BAH rates increase, other times they decrease.